rgeissen/trusted-data-agent/docs/restAPI.md

     }
     ```

-## 5. Prerequisites
+## 5. Configuration

-**IMPORTANT**: Before using the REST API, you must first configure the application through its web interface.
+**IMPORTANT**: Before creating a session or submitting a query, you must first configure the application.
+This can be done programmatically via the REST API or manually through the web interface.

+### Method 1: REST API (Recommended for Automation)

+Send a `POST` request to the `/api/v1/configure` endpoint with the appropriate credentials and server details.
+See section **3.1 Configure Application** for the full request structure.
+Once you receive a successful response, the API is ready for use.

+### Method 2: Web UI (for Manual Setup)

 1. Start the application server.
 2. Open a web browser and navigate to the application's URL (e.g., `http://127.0.0.1:5000`).